Saturday 26 – Sunday 27 June 2021, virtually

 What is the IHCAN Summit?

-Organised by the team behind the IHCAN Conferences and IHCAN magazine (previously the CAM Conferences and CAM magazine), the IHCAN Summit features the same, industry-leading, innovative education you are used to but on a bigger scale, in a modern, larger venue, 155 Bishopsgate.
+Organised by the team behind the IHCAN Conferences and IHCAN magazine (previously the CAM Conferences and CAM magazine), the IHCAN Summit features the same, industry-leading, innovative education you are used to but on a bigger scale, and this year – VIRTUALLY, wherever you are.

-With the continued aim of bringing you the latest insights and research on the most up-to-date topics within the industry, this year’s IHCAN Summit features four incredible speakers, each focusing on their specialist subjects.
+With the continued aim of bringing you the latest insights and research on the most up-to-date topics within the industry, this year’s IHCAN Summit features five+ incredible speakers over two days, each focusing on their specialist subjects.

 Dr Richard Feinman

 Richard Feinman is Professor of Cell Biology (Biochemistry) at the State University of New York (SUNY) Downstate Medical Center in Brooklyn, New York.